Public Service Enterprise Group (PEG) Q1 2017 Results - Earnings Call Transcript

 Daniel Yu - Goldman Sachs & Co.

-Two parts in my question on Power and market fundamentals.
+Two parts to my question on Power and market fundamentals.
 First, are there major supply changes in New Jersey that we should keep in mind in addition to the retirement of Hudson and Mercer and the elimination of the Con Ed wheel?
 And second, in your view, what are the impacts of these supply changes on the energy and capacity markets?

 Daniel J. Cregg - Public Service Enterprise Group, Inc.

-I mean, I think the one that we would point to is we have our Sewaren plant that's coming in, but maybe I would say you have the RPM auction that has happened for the past couple of years.
+I mean, I think the one that we would point to is we have our Sewaren plant that's coming in, but maybe I would say you have the RPM auction that has happened for the past couple years.
 You can see what has come forth from the standpoint of new capacity there.
 And in the last auction, there was nothing that was in EMAAC.
-But that's your best indication as to what's going to happen in the near-term, near-term being three years out coming out of the capacity auction given indication.
-So, you'll be able to see what supply and demand it has committed to the market three years out.
+But that's your best indication as to what's going to happen in the near term, near term being three years out coming out of the capacity auction given indication.
+So, you'll be able to see what supply and demand has committed to the market three years out.
 And then, the other thing that we look at that we talked about briefly before is just overall supply of gas and pipeline capacity in the region.

 Daniel Yu - Goldman Sachs & Co.